SindreKjelsrud/sidBot/README.md

 >   Bot lets user create a poll with emojis which indicates options

 >**!movie**
->   Bot sends a movie recommendation from a moviedatabase
+>   Bot sends a movie recommendation from a movie database

+>**!trivia**
+>   Bot sends a random trivia question both with and without multiple choice answers